deeeed/expo-audio-stream/README.md

 ## Usage

+This library provides two hooks: `useAudioRecorder` for standalone use and `useSharedAudioRecorder` for accessing shared recording state within a React context.

+### Standalone Recording

-The `example/` folder contains a fully functional React Native application that demonstrates how to integrate and use the `@siteed/expo-audio-stream` library in a real-world scenario.
-This sample application includes features such as starting and stopping audio recordings, handling permissions, and processing live audio data.
+The `example/` folder contains a fully functional React Native application demonstrating how to integrate and use `useAudioRecorder` from `@siteed/expo-audio-stream`.
+This includes starting and stopping recordings, handling permissions, and processing live audio data.

-### Importing the module
+#### Standalone Usage

 ```tsx
 import {